CS-433/ml-project-2-betterthanpoli/README.md

   - *Model Saving*: The trained model is saved to the specified path if it produces the lowest validation loss.

-**flask_chatbot**: The flask_chatbot folder contains all the necessary code to run a local web instance of the chatbot.
-The internal folders are structured according to Flask rules.
-The "static" folder contains the '.js' and '.css' files for the website, while the '.html' file is stored in the "templates" folder.
-Inside the 'app.py' script we define the routes both for the frontend verison of the bot, and for its internal computations, which are based on the 'infer' fucntion
+**flask_chatbot**: The flask_chatbot folder contains all the necessary code to launch a local instance of the chatbot.
+The internal folders are organized according to Flask rules.
+This structure includes key internal folders:
+    - *Static Folder*: this is where all the JavaScript ('.js') and Cascading Style Sheets ('.css') files are stored.
+These files are essential for the aesthetic and functional aspects of the website's user interface.
+    - *Templates Folder*: this folder contains the HTML ('.html') files.
+These files define the layout and elements of the web pages.
+    - *App.py* : this script has a dual function.
+Firstly, it defines the routes for the front-end version of the bot.
+Secondly, it handles the internal computations of the chatbot.
+These computations are primarily based on the 'infer' function.

 # Usage Instructions